Matt75/displayordercarrier/README.md

 ## About

-Adds carrier logo on orders list
+Adds carrier column on orders list

 ## Reporting issues